eve-v0/NorthstarDocs/docs/Modding/reference/northstar/customdamagesources.md

 To add a single damage source ID, use:

-.. cpp:function:: void RegisterWeaponDamageSource( string weaponRef, string damageSourceName )
+!!! cpp-function "void RegisterWeaponDamageSource( string weaponRef, string damageSourceName )"

 To add multiple damage source IDs, use

-.. cpp:function:: void RegisterWeaponDamageSources( table< string, string > newValueTable )
+!!! cpp-function "void RegisterWeaponDamageSources( table< string, string > newValueTable )"

 The first string parameter is the in-code weapon name while the latter is the name displayed in the obituary.